Solving Your Dog's Allergy Problems

 With the itch-scratch cycle, skin trauma happens quickly.
 Medicated shampoos have active ingredients that treat skin issues.
-VET BASICS Pramoxine HCI Shampoo and Spray
+Pramoxine Anti-Itch Shampoo and Spray

-remove or neutralize pollens and soothe the skin irritation that is caused by the pollens.
-During allergy season you can use the shampoo and spray as a weekly maintenance bath or as a treatment when sudden digging and scratching starts.
-Regularly bathing removes allergens that cause the itch and give your pet relief.
+During allergy season, you can use the Pramoxine shampoo as a weekly maintenance bath or as a treatment when sudden digging and scratching starts.
+Regularly bathing removes allergens that cause the itch and gives your pet relief.

 Lawn chemicals are sprayed on most lawns at one time or another.
 If dogs walk through sprayed grass, they get irritated feet from the chemical contact.
 Treatment involves removing the chemical with shampoo, then spraying red or irritated feet with Pramoxine Spray or ResiCORT®

 is designed with Omega 3 & 6 for optimum skin health.
-Using Derma Coat Plus before and during the season can help improve skin resistance to irritation.
-Omega 3 fatty acids have an anti-inflammatory effect on irritation and Doc Roy's® TRI OMEGA 3
+Using Derma Coat Care before and during the season can help improve skin resistance to irritation.
+Omega 3 fatty acids have an anti-inflammatory effect on irritation.
+Doc Roy's® Tri Omega 3

 can give relief when scratching is at its worst.